aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheHostMonitoringPlugin.md

 The plugin is available since version 2.3.2.

 ## Overview
-Host Monitoring Plugin v2, also known as `efm2`, is an alternative implementation of enhanced failure monitoring and it is functionally equal to the Host Monitoring Plugin described above.
+Host Monitoring Plugin v2, also known as `efm2`, is an alternative implementation of enhanced failure monitoring and it is functionally equivalent to the Host Monitoring Plugin described above.
 Both plugins share the same set of [configuration parameters](#enhanced-failure-monitoring-parameters).
 The `efm2` plugin is designed to be a drop-in replacement for the `efm` plugin.

+> [!NOTE]\
+> "Functionally equivalent" does not mean identical timing. `efm2` aborts a connection to an unresponsive node one `failureDetectionInterval` earlier than `efm` does — see the [note on the detection deadline](#enhanced-failure-monitoring) above. `efm2` is the plugin whose deadline matches the documented `failureDetectionCount` semantics.
 The `efm2` plugin can be used in any scenario where the `efm` plugin is mentioned.
 This plugin is enabled by default since [version 2.3.3](https://github.com/aws/aws-advanced-jdbc-wrapper/releases/tag/2.3.3) of the driver.
 The original EFM plugin can still be used by specifying `efm` in the `wrapperPlugins` parameter.

 > [!NOTE]\